x3dom/x3dom/doc/guide/components.rst

 Object system
 ~~~~~~~~~~~~~

 In order to register a new node within the X3DOM system, you need to create the equivalent of a *class* that inherits properties from a superclass.
-Javascript itself does not implement a class based object model, it provides a prototype model.
+Javascript itself does not implement a class based object model, it provides a `prototype model <http://en.wikipedia.org/wiki/Prototype-based_programming>`_.
 A prototype based object model can be seen as a superset of a traditional class based model.
 With a prototype based object system, one can implement a more limited class based system.
 That is exactly what X3DOM does.

 For each node you want to implement in X3DOM you need to call the function::